The observed Fisher information attached to the EM algorithm, illustrated on Shepp and Vardi estimation procedure for

 \section{Acknowledgement}

-Thanks are due to Igal Riklin for providing mid-size examples on which to try the method.
+Thanks are due to Igal Riklin for providing a mid-size example on which to try the method.
 This study was motivated by Riklin's M.Sc. thesis \cite{Riklin}.
-Thanks are due to Saharon Rosset and David Steinberg for comments and fruitful discussion.
+Thanks are due to Harel Hecht, John Kennedy, Saharon Rosset and David Steinberg for comments and fruitful discussion, and to Leonid Mendiouk for ongoing attempts to attract the attention of the industry.
 The author gratefully acknowledges funding by the ISRAEL SCIENCE FOUNDATION (grant No. 1898/21).